Free Writing Assistance

 - One-on-one or small group tutoring sessions to improve writing and reading skills

-Writing Center tutors are available to meet with EFSC and UCF students writing in any discipline.
+Writing Center tutors are available to meet with EFSC students writing in any discipline.
 From choosing a topic to drafting and revising, we help students gain the skills to overcome writer’s block, cite sources, organize ideas, edit and proofread.
 We can assist with any writing project: scholarship application essays, course assignments, résumés, creative writing, reports or other documents for publication.
 All writers need readers, regardless of experience or skill.

 Tutors may offer advice on grammar, organization and clarity, but the final responsibility for writing the paper is the student’s.
 We will never compose or revise a paper for the writer.
 Writing Center Tutors don’t grade papers or report the contents of a tutoring session to instructors without the writer’s permission.
 One-on-one tutoring sessions are relaxed, friendly and constructive.
 To explore the process further, check our Frequently Asked Questions page.